bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 A data access object should never return null for search methods.
 It is better to return an empty list.
 This will reduce the risk of null pointer exceptions.

-As data access objects are interfaces and classes, the conventions for the same apply.
+As data access objects are interfaces and classes, the conventions for the same are applicable.
 Additionally, the name of a DAO interface or implementing class must contain the suffix ***Dao***

 `Example: DefaultAddressDao`